Institutions

 In the late 1960s, many campuses in North America were undergoing expansions and, as a result, there are a significant number of Brutalist buildings at American and Canadian universities, beginning with Paul Rudolph’s 1958 Yale Art and Architecture Building.
 [Wikipedia – Brutalist architecture]

-And of course the latter houses a library.
+And, of course, the latter houses a library.
 A few moments thought will uncover others (Glasgow University Library, for example).

 Anyway, back to my conversation with Carole.
 I suggested that there might be interest in a calendar of Libraries in the Brutalist style.
 There certainly seem to be enough to handsomely fill out all twelve months and more.
 I would certainly buy one 😉